Garry Marshall: Early life and family

 He attended De Witt Clinton High School and Northwestern University, where he wrote a sports column for The Daily Northwestern, and was a member of the Alpha Tau Omega fraternity.
 Beginning in 1956, Marshall served a stint in the U.S. Army as a writer for Stars and Stripes and Seoul News, and was production chief for Armed Forces Radio Network; serving in Korea.

+On March 9, 1963, Marshall married Barbara Sue Wells.
+They resided in Los Angeles; the couple have three children: Scott; Lori (with whom he co-wrote a book); and Kathleen (who appeared in all of his films).

 Career

 Marshall began his career as a joke writer for such comedians as Joey Bishop and Phil Foster and became a writer for The Tonight Show with Jack Paar.
 He originally partnered with writer Fred Freeman.

 In 1961, he and Freeman moved to Hollywood, where they broke into writing sitcoms on The Joey Bishop Show.
 Freeman, however, found that he did not enjoy sitcom work, and moved back to New York.
-Marshall teamed up with writing partner Jerry Belson, and the two worked together through the 1960s.
+Marshall collaborated with writing collaborator Jerry Belson, and the two worked together through the 1960s.
 The pair worked on The Dick Van Dyke Show, The Joey Bishop Show, The Danny Thomas Show, and The Lucy Show.
 Their first television series as creator-producers was Hey, Landlord, which lasted one season (1966–67).
 Then they adapted Neil Simon's play The Odd Couple for television.
 Moving into the 1970s, Marshall worked on his own or with others, and created Happy Days, Laverne & Shirley (starring his sister Penny, who had earlier had a recurring role on The Odd Couple), and Mork & Mindy, which were produced by his associates Thomas L. Miller, Robert L. Boyett, and Edward K. Milkis.
 He was also a co-creator of Makin' It, which the three men also produced.

 In the early 1980s, he met Héctor Elizondo while playing basketball, and they became great friends.
 Elizondo appeared in every film that Marshall directed, beginning with his first feature film Young Doctors in Love.
 Elizondo once noted that he is written into all of Marshall's contracts whether he wanted to do the film or not.
 In the opening credits of Exit to Eden, their eighth film together, Elizondo is credited "As Usual ...
 Hector Elizondo".
 In 1984, Marshall had a film hit as the writer and director of The Flamingo Kid.
 Of all Marshall's films, Elizondo had his biggest role in The Flamingo Kid as main character Matt Dillon's father.

 Marshall had several responsibilities during this period of his career: most of his hit television series were created and executive produced by him.
 His first producing assignment came with Hey, Landlord in 1966.
 He stepped up the next year, producing The Lucy Show.
 Then came successes in producing The Odd Couple, Laverne & Shirley, Blansky's Beauties, Mork & Mindy, Angie, and Happy Days.